Kaulig Racing: Car No. 10 history

 On January 18, 2023, Cassill announced he would not return to the No. 10 full-time for 2023 as a result of his sponsor Voyager Digital filing for bankruptcy in July 2022.
 Kaulig has since announced the No. 10 entries will be an "All Star Car" with cup drivers.
 So far, Kaulig Cup drivers Justin Haley and A. J. Allmendinger as well as affiliate driver Austin Dillon have been announced as drivers.
-Kyle Busch will be piloting the car for the spring Las Vegas Motor Speedway race on March 4.
+Kyle Busch drove the car at Las Vegas and Phoenix.
+Kyle Larson took the car to victory lane at Darlington.
+Allmendinger scored wins at Circuit of the Americas and Nashville.
+On September 6, 2023, it was announced that Daniel Hemric would move from the No. 11 Chevy to the No. 10 starting at Kansas through the end of the season, as the No. 11 is unlikely to clinch a playoff spot in the owner's championship, while the No. 10 had already clinched a spot.
+Hemric was eliminated at the conclusion of the Charlotte Roval race, however the No. 10 car did advance to the next round to fight for the owner's title.